Continually Updated Clinical Reference

 Extra-articular fractures at the base of the thumb metacarpal are common, are usually transverse or oblique, and occur at the proximal metaphyseal-diaphyseal junction.
 The distal fragment usually is adducted and flexed secondary to the pull of the adductor pollicis (AP), abductor pollicis brevis, and flexor pollicis brevis.

-Bennett fracture is an intra-articular basilar fracture of the thumb metacarpal in which a single volar ulnar base portion remains intact.
+Bennett fracture (see first image below) is an intra-articular basilar fracture of the thumb metacarpal in which a single volar ulnar base portion remains intact.
 The anterior (volar) oblique ligament holds the volar ulnar fragment in place by its attachment to the trapezium.
-Thus, a Bennett fracture is actually a fracture subluxation.
-The remainder of the metacarpal shaft is displaced dorsally and radially secondary to the pull of the abductor pollicis longus (APL), AP, and thumb extensors.
-The APL is the major deforming force of the metacarpal shaft.
+The remainder of the metacarpal shaft is displaced dorsally and radially secondary to the pull of the abductor pollicis longus (APL), AP, and thumb extensors (see second image below).

-Comminuted fractures are less common, producing a pilon type of fracture as well as varying degrees of articular surface impaction.
+Comminuted fractures are relatively common; they produce a pilon type of fracture as well as varying degrees of articular surface impaction.
+[16]

 Thumb CMC dislocations

-Thumb MCP ulnar collateral ligament injuries (skier's and/or gamekeeper's thumb)
+Thumb MCP ulnar collateral ligament injuries (skier and/or gamekeeper thumb)

 Thumb MCP ulnar collateral ligament injuries usually occur because of extreme valgus stress to the thumb.
 This may lead to complete or incomplete rupture of the thumb MCP ulnar collateral ligament.
 An incomplete rupture consists of rupture of the proper ulnar collateral ligament with the accessory collateral ligament remaining intact.
 Complete rupture consists of both the proper and accessory ulnar collateral ligaments.
-Rupture of the ulnar collateral ligament is usually from the distal insertion on the base of the proximal phalanx, and this distal end may come to lie superficial and proximal to the adductor aponeurosis.
-This is known as a Stener lesion.
-This variant of the ulnar collateral ligament rupture will not heal, because the adductor aponeurosis is interposed between the proximal and distal ligament ends.
+Rupture of the ulnar collateral ligament is usually from the distal insertion on the base of the proximal phalanx.
+A variation known as a Stener lesion (see the image below) results when this distal end comes to lie superficial and proximal to the adductor aponeurosis.
+This variant does not heal because the adductor aponeurosis is interposed between the proximal and distal ligament ends.
+[5, 3]

 Pain, swelling, decreased range of motion, and, occasionally, deformity are present in the fracture area.
 Distal phalangeal fractures may involve the nail bed.
 Carefully evaluate the sterile and germinal matrices if the nail bed is involved.